boxed-dev/freshout/README.md

 ---

-## 💬 <b>Feedback & Contributions</b>
+## <b>Feedback & Contributions</b>

 We'd love to hear your thoughts!
 If you encounter any issues, have suggestions for improvement, or want to contribute:
 - Please open an issue on the GitHub repository.
 - For contributions, feel free to fork the repository and submit a pull request.
 - Share your experience with the interactive shopping features!

-Your feedback helps us improve the natural language shopping experience! 💌
+Your feedback helps us improve the natural language shopping experience.

 ---